fpolar/Vacuum-Tube-Studio/README.md

 TODO
 -------------------

+- Users who enter later, risize, or refresh page cannot see the drawings on their client, even if they're in a spot on the canvas where they should be able to.
+  - maybe keep track of all 'dots' drawn so they can be redrawn on join?
+  - related to below note

+- right now, all clients draw all other clients when signal recieved.
+  - check if incoming client signal position is within current clients view, if not dont draw
+  - right now this innefficiency isn't causing problems, but I could see it slowing down in the future

 - Tilt controls can feel a little awkward because of the small space u can move using it
   - finesse the values to make it feel tighter